odpi/egeria-react-ui/README.md

 These are user interface capabilities allowing particular personas to work with [Egeria Solutions](https://github.com/odpi/egeria/tree/master/open-metadata-publication/website/solutions).
 The solutions that are being developed are:

-- Glossary Author: allowing a Glossary Author use to create, update and delete Glossary content.
+- Glossary Author: allowing a Glossary Author persona to create, update and delete Glossary content.

 The expectation is that more solutions will be developed by the community.